-Microsoft has announced big changes to its partner programs, and the time to act is drawing closer.
-As of Oct.
-1, 2022, the Microsoft Partner Network will become the Microsoft Cloud Partner Program, with subsequent changes to competencies and incentives to follow.
-These updates will undoubtedly shake up how Microsoft partners and resellers interact with the Microsoft ecosystem.
-Fortunately, there’s plenty of lead time for current partners to prepare for potential impacts.
+Last year Microsoft announced big changes to its partner programs, and the time to act is drawing closer.
+On Oct.
+1, 2022, the Microsoft Partner Network became the Microsoft Cloud Partner Program, bringing with it several changes ↗ to competencies and incentives and shaking up how Microsoft partners and resellers interact with the Microsoft ecosystem.
+Fortunately, there’s still time for current partners to prepare for potential impacts.

 The new Microsoft Cloud Partner Program

 The change from Microsoft Partner Network to Microsoft Cloud Partner Program reflects Microsoft’s efforts to simplify channel programs across the three clouds of Microsoft 365, Dynamics 365 and Azure under one umbrella.
 Whether a partner resells Microsoft products and solutions, develops solutions and applications based on Microsoft platforms or delivers IT services, they will all attain certifications, specializations, benefits and incentives according to the same revamped system.

 Sounds simple enough, but how does this play out in practice?
 Firstly, the way partners qualify for the Microsoft Cloud Partner Program is based on two criteria: Solutions partner designations ↗ and advanced specializations ↗.
 Secondly, legacy incentives will phase out by Oct.
 1, 2023, meaning that all partners should take care to consider their options—including mergers, acquisitions and strategic partnerships—to mitigate any negative consequences.